 I have only used the shallow Pyrex pie plate pictured below, so I don't know whether you could make this crustless pie in metal or stoneware pie plate.
 I also don't know if it will work in a deep dish pie plate.
 I suspect that the shallow pan is part of why this gets as firm as it does.

-How to make a crustless gluten-free pecan pie
+How to make this crustless gluten-free pecan pie recipe

 - Preheat oven to 325º.